loathers/loathers.github.io/Scripting-CS.md

 adv1(Location.get("The Neverending Party"));
 ```

+You can test putative syntax in Mafia by pasting in your line prefaced with `js`.
+So for example you could technically call `js cliExecute("crossstreams");`, even if that's just telling Javascript to call a CLI command... with the JS line called from the CLI.
+But it's good for checking if your syntax is operational, and checking just about every written line is honestly not a bad idea.

 At this point, it should become possible to string together longer sequences of preparation, involving buffing, fights and gear.
 Another commonly used function will be `visitUrl()`, as some things like [voting](https://kol.coldfront.net/thekolwiki/index.php/Voting_Booth) require hitting a series of URLs and are not natively supported in automation by Mafia.
 The Saber is wonky, set the `choiceAdventure1387` property to whatever outcome you want (likely 3 for items) and add `if (handlingChoice()) runChoice(-1);` after the combat to sort out the choice adventure.
 In theory, you could go from start to end of a run now!
 However, if you feel like it, there's an option which will make your scripting life more convenient.

 ## Libram

+Libram is an ASS project that adds a number of utility functions, making certain things a lot easier and more controlled:
+- Combat handling is phenomenal.
+Prior to a fight, you can build a macro based on all sorts of in-Mafia information, yielding a native KoL macro that you can set as an auto-attack or pass to combat in other ways.
+No more interfacing between script and combat!
+- Dedicated CS test handling.
+Run a provided function as preparation, and then go check if you're buffed up enough to clear the test in your provided turn count.
+Great for catching weird things going wrong and making it possible to fix them on the fly in run.
+It even prints out a neat little log with predictions vs. reality and run time at the end!
+- Loads of convenient helper functionality.
+For example, `have()` is a ridiculously convenient function that is a one-stop shop for checking if you have something, be it an effect, item, whatever.
+And then there are things like picking a [Witchess](https://kol.coldfront.net/thekolwiki/index.php/Play_against_the_Witchess_Pieces) monster to fight (surprisingly fussy to do otherwise), economically fuelling up your [Asdon Martin](https://kol.coldfront.net/thekolwiki/index.php/Asdon_Martin), or listing today's holiday wanderers.
+Plenty of useful stuff!

+Libram's main downside is that it's in Typescript, which requires some dedicated installation and subsequent code compilation.
+However, ASS offers a [demo repository](https://github.com/docrostov/kol-ts-starter) that aims to get you acquainted with the process.
+Once you install Yarn, it becomes a case of calling `yarn run build` whenever you want to get a new version of the script in a form Mafia can run.
+TS is also closely related to JS, so your expertise from the previous step

+Setting up an environment from scratch for this to work in is honestly a little daunting.
+There's nothing wrong with making a fork of the demo repository, cloning that, and following up the `yarn install` with a `yarn upgrade libram@latest kolmafia@latest eslint-plugin-libram@latest`.
+This installs the newest versions of Libram and Mafia, and nets you a functional TS setup to mess around in.
+That's what I did for DC6S.

+## Exploring Established Scripts